 “Chicago?
 There is no comparison, class-wise,” Syd pointed beyond Sausalito’s sloping, cluttered-to-green Banana Belt ridge toward the Golden Gate towers, glowing redder with every glance.
-“Take that gorgeous bridge—a picture of simplicity and grace.
-If it was in Chicago, they’d have done it in chrome and car-lot searchlights.”
+“Take that gorgeous bridge—a picture of grace and simplicity.
+If it was in Chicago, they’d have done it in gaudy chrome and car-lot searchlights.”

 “Oddly enough, it was built by a Chicago engineer,” said a blue-vested valet pacing in wait to dislodge a Bentley from the fused wood piling parking deck of the dockside Trireme Restaurant, packed with larger numbers: 320s, 450s, 733i’s.
 “Says so right on the commemorative plaque up there by its gift shop.”

 “Really?
-Chi-Towner came up with that,” I asked the valet, who suddenly sprinted to the racing green British saloon as its graying broker-owner emerged from the dressy, showboat-themed Trireme, with a raven-haired trophy on his arm.
+Chi-guy came up with that?”
+I asked the valet, who suddenly sprinted to the racing green British saloon as its graying broker-owner emerged from the dressy, showboat-themed Trireme, with a raven-haired trophy on his arm.
 “Louis Sullivan, Frank Lloyd Wright?”

-“He did the Marin Civic Center—amazing, too,” Syd huffed, diverted momentarily but undeterred, steering us eastward, toward central Sausalito.
+“No, but Wright did do the Marin Civic Center—amazing, too,” Syd huffed, diverted momentarily but undeterred, steering us eastward, toward central Sausalito.
 “But moving right along…”

 Not quite stateroom class, nowhere near steerage, the Halyard was a boxy, two-story converted fishery a bit east of Trireme, jutting out well into Sausalito harbor—just the sort of reborn eye-sore at which local trendies threw bundles of cash, developers on down.
 Diners digested a three-sided view of the bayfront; Halyard’s back bar crowd enjoyed even more.
 A young helmsman between crews ushered us rearward, past redwood burl tables pleny with platters of lobster, scallops, cracked crab and anchovy salads.